Melissa Hortman: Memorials, lying in state and funeral

-Flowers, notes and pictures were left at the Minnesota State Capitol to honor Hortman.
+Flowers, notes and pictures were left at the Minnesota State Capitol to memorialize Hortman.
+President Donald Trump issued a statement on the day of the murders.
 On June 16, Sophie and Colin Hortman, the children of Melissa and Mark, issued a statement calling for "hope and resilience".
 Red roses, a photograph, and a gavel were placed on her desk.
 On June 17, a formal procession of law enforcement vehicles transported the bodies of Hortman and her husband to a funeral home in Minneapolis.
 Remarks by U.S. Senate Minority Leader Chuck Schumer, Senate Minority Whip Dick Durbin, Senators Amy Klobuchar and Tina Smith, and Representative Kelly Morrison were read into the Congressional record.

 On the evening of June 18, a candlelight vigil was held on the Minnesota State Capitol steps.
 Minnesota lawmakers and Governor Walz and his wife attended.

 Melissa Hortman, Mark Hortman and the ashes of their dog Gilbert lay in state in the Minnesota State Capitol rotunda on June 27.
 Hortman was the first woman to receive that honor.
 Former President Joe Biden came through the line to pay respects to the Hortmans; Walz and his wife were among the first in line of 7,500 for the viewing.

 The funeral took place at the Basilica of Saint Mary in Minneapolis on June 28.
 Attendees included former U.S. President Joe Biden and former Vice President Kamala Harris, along with Governor Tim Walz, Minnesota Attorney General Keith Ellison, Lieutenant Governor Peggy Flanagan, First Lady Gwen Walz, Second Gentleman Tom Weber, and former Governor Mark Dayton.
 Current and former state legislators from both parties and other elected officials were among the 1,500 people in attendance.
 Walz gave a eulogy and the Hortmans' children made remarks, as well as serving as pallbearers along with Minnesota state representative Zack Stephenson.
 Also present were Archbishop Bernard Hebda, of the Archdiocese of Saint Paul and Minneapolis, and Richard Pates, ninth bishop of the Diocese of Des Moines.
-President Donald Trump issued a statement on the day of the murders, but did not attend the funeral.
 The service concluded with a state honors ceremony, including a flyover and tolling of the bells.
 Representative John Hoffman and his family issued a statement after the funeral.
 Hortman's love of gardening was honored with pins of trees or shrubs for all funeral attendees, a tree planting initiative, and the I-35W bridge lit green on June 27 and 28.

+On the first day of its 2026 session, the Minnesota Legislature held a ceremony honoring Hortman.